UNITED WAY FUNDING OPPORTUNITIES

 • Food Security (access to affordable fresh and healthy foods)

 Thank you for your interest in the Unite Charlotte program.
-Unite Charlotte will not hold a grant cycle for FY26 as we transition to a new cohort model.
-More details will be shared in 2026.
+More details for upcoming opportunities will be shared soon.

-Our United Neighborhoods strategy works to change the odds for individuals and families using data-driven decision making.
+United Way of Greater Charlotte’s United Neighborhoods strategy works to change the odds for individuals and families through place-based partnerships, community leadership, and data-driven decision making.

 UNITED WAY OF Greater Charlotte